maheshsp1809/NetflixGPT/README.md

 };
 ```

-- Add the @tailwind directives for each of Tailwind’s layers to your ./src/index.css file.
+- Add the @tailwind directives for each of Tailwind’s layers to your ./src/index.css file or the css file present in root directory

 ```css
 @tailwind base;